EgorUsv/rabbitMQ_demo/README.md

 To Enable web UI you shoud run this `.\rabbitmq-plugins.bat enable rabbitmq_management`.
 This command will add web UI as server plugin.
 Web UI by default runs at `http://localhost:15672`  Login and password:
 *guest*.
-For localhost run you should run browser in private window.
+For localhost run you should run in private window.